States we lend in

 All mortgage products have certain pros and cons, and that goes for conventional home loans as well.
 One of the biggest advantages has to do with mortgage insurance, or MI.

 Washington home buyers who use FHA loans to finance their purchases typically have to pay for mortgage insurance.
 This insurance protects the lender from losses that could result from borrower default.
 There’s an upfront insurance premium, which equals 1.75% of the base loan amount.
-There’s also an annual premium, which comes to 0.85% for most borrowers who use this program.
+There’s also an annual premium, which ranges from 0.15% to 0.75% depending on the loan amount, term, and LTV ratio.
+Most borrowers pay 0.55% annually.

 Conventional home loans in Washington State sometimes require private mortgage insurance, while other times they do not.
 It depends on the size of the loan in relation to the home’s value (i.e., the LTV ratio).